 - Full Text Available link denotes online access to an e-book.

 No library in the world can hold all information on a topic, although some do try!
-You can easily expand your search for books by searching the SD Circuit collection on your topic and requesting the material to be delivered to CSUSM for pickup (its free!)
-This takes 1-3 days normally.
+You can easily expand your search for books by searching the CSU+ collection on your topic and requesting the material to be delivered to CSUSM for pickup (its free!)
+This usually takes 3-5 business days.

-Going farther than Circuit will require using the database WorldCat.
-This will search not only the local libraries, but libraries around the world.
+Going farther than CSU+ will require using the database WorldCat.
+This will search not only the CSU libraries, but libraries around the world.
 You can request these materials through Interlibrary Loan.
-These will take longer than Circuit since they are coming from outside our local partnership (expect 2 weeks or so.)
+These may take longer than CSU+ since they might be coming from outside California (expect 2 weeks or so.)

-If you have a book title (from a bibliography or professor's recommendation), check our catalog, SD Circuit and then request through ILL if you have not found it.
+If you have a book title (from a bibliography or professor's recommendation), check our catalog, CSU+ and then request through ILL if you have not found it.